reactphp/socket/README.md

 use the generic [`ConnectorInterface`](#connectorinterface) instead.

-In particular, the `Connector` class uses Google's public DNS server `8.8.8.8` to resolve all hostnames into underlying IP addresses by default.
+In particular, the `Connector` class uses Google's public DNS server `8.8.8.8` to resolve all public hostnames into underlying IP addresses by default.
-This implies that it also ignores your `hosts` file and `resolve.conf`, which means you won't be able to connect to `localhost` and other non-public hostnames by default.
-If you want to use a custom DNS server (such as a local DNS relay), you can set up the `Connector` like this:
+If you want to use a custom DNS server (such as a local DNS relay or a company wide DNS server), you can set up the `Connector` like this:

 ```php
 $connector = new Connector($loop, array(